zatikbalazs/vimrc/README.md

 # vimrc
-My configuration file for the Vim text editor.
+My configuration for the Vim text editor.